IFSA Butler Mendoza

 - Fees: Students pay Haverford tuition, room and full board to Haverford College.
 Haverford will then be responsible for submitting payments to the program.

 Applicants are expected to have the ability to participate in a Spanish language classroom.
 Students must have completed the equivalent of 4 semesters of college level courses (through intermediate Spanish).
 It is preferred that students be enrolled in a Spanish course the semester before they are expected to study abroad.
+The application requirements can be found on the IFSA-Butler website.

 Students are required to complete 15 credit hours each semester.
 Of those 15 credits, all IFSA students must take a 4 credit language/culture course called “Advanced Spanish and Argentine Culture” that starts during orientation.
+Major, minor, and concentration transfer credit will only be granted for courses in which students received a grade of a C or above.

 The Universidad Nacional de Cuyo offers a full liberal arts curriculum; it is particularly renowned for its Pine and performing arts departments; art, music, and dance students from throughout Latin America study at UNC.
 The politics, economics, and literature departments are also well respected.
 The Universidad de Congreso is a small, private university located in downtown Mendoza.
 Popular subject areas include economics, international relations, architecture, tourism, and others.
 UC also offers students the possibility to take classes in the Instituto Frederic Chopin, specializing in subjects related to art such as dance, acting, drawing, and culture.
 Students supplement their coursework with a mandatory Spanish Language and Argentine Culture course designed especially for IFSA-Butler students.